aeonSolutions/PCB-Prototyping-Catalogue/README.md

 ## Download the PCB design files in KiCad

 Subscription users have available to download the original hardware pcb design files as a KiCad project complete with circuit schemetics and component list (BOM).
-To enable download you need to subscribe to a montlhy plan [here](https://github.com/sponsors/aeonSolutions). thank you.
+To enable download you need to subscribe to a montlhy plan [here](https://github.com/sponsors/aeonSolutions).
+To order a custom PCB acording to your specifications and needs , go [here](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/tree/main/custom_PCB)

+thank you.

 <br>